StanislavDK/PHP-Filemanager-Summernote/README.md

   $base_dir - directory for download

  Optional:
-  $custom_prices = array("folder" => "/prices", "prefix" => "pr", "size" => "200", "foldercreate" => "yes");
-  - when uploading a file to the "prices" directory, the prefix "pr" will be added to the file name, image size will be reduced to 200 px, it is possible to create a new folder.

  <iframe width=100% height=450px style="border:0" id="iframe" src="/manager/plugins/summernote/plugins/filebrowser/filemanager.php?folder=prices&subfolder='+    Price_Name +'&namefile='+ NameFile +'&returnid=price_setting  " id="eframe" class="eframe"></iframe>

  returnid - returned item id #

+ In the /summernote/plugins/filebrowser/filemanager.php:

+ $custom_prices = array("folder" => "/prices", "prefix" => "pr", "size" => "200", "foldercreate" => "yes"); when uploading a file to the "prices" directory, the prefix "pr" will be added to the file name, image size will be reduced to 200 px, it is possible to create a new folder.

+ Attention!
 This script was created for a project, support is limited (3 years ago).